 Now there is a third option.
 It is called “The Sinclair Method” (TSM).
 It is a scientific approach to excessive drinking that uses the FDA-approved drug Naltrexone to gradually reduce your drinking.
 Unlike 12-step programs that require complete abstinence, The Sinclair Method allows you to drink alcohol, as long as you take Naltrexone prior to drinking.
 The official reported success rate of the Sinclair Method in reducing alcohol use is 78%!

 North Dayton Addiction and Recovery is one of the few clinics in the Midwest that specializes in TSM.
+Our doctors have helped hundreds of patients in successfully reduce their alcohol use.
 If you drink too much occasionally, or are drinking more alcohol than you think you should, give us a call.
-We will help reduce your alcohol use, even if you don’t want to quit drinking altogether.
+We will help reduce your alcohol use, even if you don’t want to quit drinking.

 -Paul Kolodzik, MD, Board Certified Addiction Medicine Specialist